sustainers/sustainers.github.io/working-groups/ethics.md

 ## How to get involved

-For now, this group is very low activity (largely due to other concerns during this time).
+For now, this group is meeting around once a month.
 To get involved and to help bootstrap efforts, your best bet is to get in touch with either [Chris Chinchilla](https://chrischinchilla.com/) or [Richard Littauer](https://twitter.com/richlitt).